It is a new world for the whistleblowers who want to fight financial fraud. The Dodd-Frank reform act is just ten years old.

 Now we do have the Dodd-Frank reforms which created two new whistleblower offices one at the Securities and Exchange Commission (SEC) and another at the Commodities Future Trading Commission (CFTC).
 They each have websites and federal officials who are required to help and investigate reports of fraud in their industries.

 The SEC announced its first award to a whistleblower on August 21, 2012.
 The case involved a multi-million dollar fraud and a million-dollar fine.
 The fine had not even been fully collected when the SEC granted its first award to the whistleblower who provided the agency with the information needed to take action.

 The Federal Government’s direct involvement in the mortgage industry has increased over the last few years which has also provided a new area of fraud to pursue.
 The Troubled Asset Recovery Program as well as U.S. Government investments in Fannie Mae and Freddie Mac, means that there is much more direct involvement by the government in the Mortgage industry and that makes it more possible for whistleblowers to file a federal fraud case regarding Mortgage fraud.

 Whistleblowers who want to report fraud occurring within these industries also benefit from an amended and strengthened Federal False Claims Act.
 The law underwent key improvements in 2009 and 2010 which help expand the kinds of claims which can be filed.

 Government investments, as well as the advances in whistleblower law have made it much more possible for someone in finance to file a case and make a difference.
 So, whistleblowers are beginning to take advantage of this new environment.

 Hopefully, all the new whistleblower activity in the financial industry and the new ways to fight fraud in finance will help reform the industry as a whole.
-If you know of financial fraud being committed either by an individual or by a corporation, please contact us to learn more about our firm or to schedule a free initial consultation.
+If you know of financial fraud being committed either by an individual or by a corporation, please contact a financial fraud whistleblower lawyer to learn more about our firm or to schedule a free initial consultation.